Circle of Knowledge

 Overview: The Circle of Knowledge shows a landscape of subject based word geography, mapped to a circle, using 8 primary words as pillars.
 It organizes words and concepts using subject-context similarity and geometrical relation, rather than alphabetically.
 The circle employs itself as a universal system, and can represent other systems that can be mapped to it.
 A link to previous versions is provided.

-Part 1: Cyclic Pillar Flow - The foundation of the circle is 8 pillar words, with subject matter that flows from each to the next, which eventually complete a cycle.
+Part 1: Cyclic Pillar Flow - The foundation of the circle is 8 pillar words, with subject matter that flows from each to the next, eventually completing a cycle.
 While anyplace along the outer ring may be used as an insertion point as to the explanation of this cycle, I often prefer to start with physics due to the scale of physical matter.
+The flow is typically described in a clockwise manner to match the growing scale.

 Physics to Chemistry - Physics studies the qualities, quantities, and configurations, of the Universe, from its whole, to its smallest piece.
 The current generally accepted model states that many subatomic pieces create nucleons, that nucleons and other subatomics create atoms, and that atoms go on to build larger pieces.
 This continues all the way up in scale to planets, galaxies, super clusters, and eventually the Universe itself.
 While physics addresses certain aspects of all these scales, chemistry does not.
 Instead, chemistry developed examining certain aspects of the pieces of the Universe beginning with a minimum of atomic size objects.
 In short, micro physics leads to chemistry.